FrauThes/DigitalTwin-SIEM-integration/README.md

 ## Installation
+The complete integration of the SIEM and digital twin simulation can be deployed by following the description of the **Docker** section.
 To run the digital twin simulation of the filling plant alone follow the instructions given in the **Installation of the DigitalTwin** section below.
-The complete integration of the SIEM and digital twin simulation can be deployed by following the description of the **Docker** section.

-### Docker
+### Complete Installation of the Setup with Docker
 Docker Compose is the most convenient way to setup the project:
 1. Install Docker Compose as explained here: https://docs.docker.com/compose/install/
 2. Download and unzip or clone the project: